the-real-t30d0r/Stable-Diffusion-Hyperrealistic-Prompt-Guide/README.md

 * **Seed:** -1

 **Prompt Examples:**
-Use the following base prompt and modify it to achieve my results:
+Use the following base prompt to achieve my results:

 (8k, RAW photo, highest quality), hyperrealistic, Photo of INSERT PROMP HERE, highly detailed, cinematic, film grain, action-themed

-**Tips for Prompts:**

-* Be specific and descriptive.
-* Use keywords related to the style, mood, and composition you want.
-* Experiment with different prompts to see what works best.
+You can use other prompts if you dont like it.
+Check this website out [https://prompthero.com/](https://prompthero.com/)

 **NSFW Content:**